 Flour.
 Never sifted, rarely leveled.
 If the amount is super important, I will use a food scale to make sure I get the ratios just right.
 I’m a big fan of King Arthur All Purpose Flour.

 Milk.
 I’m a big fan of Califia Farms.
 I always keep their unsweetened almond milk in my fridge and I use it in everything, unless noted otherwise.
 An example would be in my homemade cashew milk (duh) or something that calls for coconut milk.

 Butter.
 I mean, er, butter substitute.
 All recipes will use butter at room temperature, unless noted otherwise.
 I keep Earth Balance in the fridge and use it mainly for cookies.
 I will sometimes try to substitute coconut oil or olive oil but if it says “butter” I really mean Earth Balance “buttery sticks“.

 Sugar.
 If the recipe says sugar, it really means organic cane sugar.
-This is of course if you are following a vegan diet, else granulated sugar will work all the same.
 I also use organic brown sugar, organic coconut sugar, and organic powdered sugar in my kitchen.
 Trader Joe’s has a lot of these, else you can always find them at Whole Foods.

 Vanilla.
 I have started making my own, but always use real vanilla extract.
 Stay away from that fake junk, even if it saves you a couple of bucks.